nomic-io/nomic/README.md

 external_address = "11.11.11.11:26656"
 ```

-Add a seed so your node will be able to connect to the network (updated with
+Add a seed so your node will be able to connect to the network:
-testnet seeds):

 ```toml
 # Comma separated list of seed nodes to connect to